 In all such respects, we contribute to the sustainability and strength of the Luxembourg's economy and society at large.
-Despite macroeconomic uncertainties linked to the current Covid-19 pandemic disease, thanks to the commitment and recognized expertise of our teams, and the Group's strong solvency and liquidity position, we are convinced of our ability to continue to do so more than ever.
+Despite macroeconomic uncertainties linked to the current Russian crisis, thanks to the commitment and recognized expertise of our teams, and the Group's strong solvency and liquidity position, we are convinced of our ability to continue to do so more than ever.